Learning

-Childrens’ mathematics picture books
+Children’s mathematics picture books

 Picture books are frequently requested by teachers and parents as a way to introduce children to mathematical concepts.
-These books are recommended for children aged four to eight.
+These maths books are recommended for children aged four to eight.

 Follows the progress of a hungry little caterpillar as he eats his way through a varied and very large quantity of food.

-The Follow the line series by Laura Ljungkvist
+Book cover of mice mischiefThe follow the line series Laura Ljungkvist

 Invites the reader to visit a wide variety of places and count different objects found in each, from fire hydrants in a big city in the morning, through starfish in the ocean during the day, to babies sleeping in a country village at night.